Number: HB 60

 - Ambulatory Surgical Center Requirement: Abortion facilities would be required to meet minimum standards adopted for ambulatory surgical centers by September 2014.

-Amends physician reporting requirements in Section 245.011(c), Health and Safety Code to include probable post-fertilization age of the “unborn child.”
+The bill would amend physician reporting requirements in Section 245.011(c), Health and Safety Code to include probable post-fertilization age of the “unborn child.”

 Medical Abortion Restrictions